Musfi567/21f-bsai-51-movie_reviews-/README.md

     (f1_score: Combines precision and recall into a single score to balance both.)

-from sklearn.metrics import classification_report

-    (classification_report: Provides a summary of precision, recall, F1 score, and support for each class in a classification problem.)

 ### Upload the Reviews Dataset :

 chunks = pd.read_csv('IMDB Dataset.csv', chunksize=1000, engine='python', on_bad_lines='skip')